Biggest grad photo regrets (According to the parents)

 In a digital-first world, many parents assume they want JPEGs.
 On the front end of the process, it seems right, but afterwards, they are left feeling like there is nothing to show for the memories, milestones, and investment.
 Even worse, they are left to do the hard work of designing and printing all on their own.

-1. Discover Your Vibe: Evaluate the work of many photographers.
+Discover Your Vibe: Evaluate the work of several photographers.
 Which styles are you drawn to?
-Who makes people look authentic?
+Who makes the teens look and feel authentic?
 Which subjects seem to have personalities that connect with you through the image?

-3. Lock In the Legacy: Choose the professional who knows how to handle everything with ease, from yearbook to planning, coaching, and creating amazing products you will love and treasure.
-You don't need extra work and stress in your life—Secure your date early so you can focus on enjoying the experience you deserve in this special season.
+Lock In the Legacy: Choose the professional who knows how to handle everything with ease, from yearbook to planning, coaching, and creating amazing products you will love and treasure.
+Your job as a parent is to be present in their senior year.
+You don't need extra work and stress in your life.
+Secure your date early so you can focus on enjoying the experience you deserve in this special season.